tmux-plugins/tmux-resurrect/docs/restoring_programs.md

 # Restoring programs

 Only a conservative list of programs is restored by default:<br/>
-`vi vim nvim emacs man less more tail top htop irssi`.
+`vi vim nvim emacs man less more tail top htop irssi mutt`.

 This can be configured with `@resurrect-processes` option in `.tmux.conf`.
 It contains space-separated list of additional programs to restore.